-None of us have lived through a period like this, it has permanently altered the way we think and the way we buy.
+The pandemic, the economic turmoil, and the increased cost of living permanently altered the way we think and the way we buy.
 Marketers need to ponder, and ponder hard on what their customer engagement strategy would be in this world of virtual Oktoberfests.

-Pushed into long periods of isolation, and armed with the ability of the hyper-connected digital world, our purchases became more convenience-driven.
-Now that the world is reopening, what can we expect?
-In the first heady months of freedom, would the customers flock to stores and pubs or prefer shopping online?
-To help brands understand how their customers will shop post-pandemic, we surveyed 1000+ customers.
-The compilation of the survey results is a report titled “Personalisation Pulse Check 2021.
-The report stated that 40% of North American and European consumers will adopt a hybrid model of online and offline shopping once normalcy restores, while 36% would prefer shopping online.
+Marketers need to understand how customers will behave.
+Will the customers flock to stores and pubs or prefer shopping online?
+To help brands understand how their customers will shop in the brave new world, we surveyed 1000+ customers.
+The compilation of the survey results is a report titled “Personalisation Pulse Check“.
+The report stated that 40% of North American and European consumers will adopt a hybrid model of online and offline shopping , while 36% would prefer shopping online.

 When COVID-19 restrictions go back to how they were pre-COVID, how do consumers expect to engage with brands?
 Would they rush to attend Oktoberfests or frequent pubs?
 Or would they want to still stay at home?